NuTufts/prongCNN/README.md

 preprocess/prepare_reco_images_cluster.py
 preprocess/split_image_file_by_val_num.py

+### main preprocessing script

 The first script (prepare_reco_images_cluster.py) is designed to be run on a cluster with slurm.

 You'll need to have the [ubdl repository](https://github.com/LArbys/ubdl) compiled and loaded in your environment

 It takes two inputs: a text file containing a list of DLgen2 kpsrecomanagerana larflow reco files, and a text file containing a matching list of merged_dlreco files.

 This script will need to be heavily modified to run in other reconstruction frameworks.

 The important thing is that the "ImageTree" root tree in the script's output file is structured the same way.

 Each entry in the ImageTree is for one prong (one input to the network).

 These are the ImageTree branches that are needed to actually train and run the network:
+* "pdg"
+* "completeness"
+* "purity"
-"pdg", "completeness", "purity", the input prong pixels (all branches beginning with "plane"), and the full-event/context pixels from the prong's cropped window (all branches beginning with "raw_plane")
+* the input prong pixels (all branches beginning with "plane")
+* the full-event/context pixels from the prong's cropped window (all branches beginning with "raw_plane")

 All of the other branches are for book keeping (e.g. run, subrun, event, and vertex/cluster ID numbers) or for studying the output prong sample.

+### splitting output into training/validation samples
 The second script (split_image_file_by_val_num.py) splits the output of prepare_reco_images_cluster.py into training and evaluation samples.

 It will put "args.nVal" prongs from each class into the evaluation sample and all remaining prongs in the training sample.

 After preprocessing, there will be two root files: one containing all of the prong images and labels for prongs in the training sample, and one for the validation sample.